catamphetamine/libphonenumber-js/README.md

   * Doesn't parse alphabetic phone numbers like `1-800-GOT-MILK`.
   * Doesn't use ["carrier codes"](https://github.com/googlei18n/libphonenumber/blob/master/FALSEHOODS.md) when formatting numbers: "carrier codes" are only used in Colombia and Brazil and only when dialing within those countries from a mobile phone to a fixed line number.
   * Doesn't parse or format special local-only phone numbers: emergency phone numbers like `911`, ["short codes"](https://support.twilio.com/hc/en-us/articles/223182068-What-is-a-short-code-), numbers starting with a [`*`](https://github.com/googlei18n/libphonenumber/blob/master/FALSEHOODS.md), etc.
-  * Doesn't parse or format phone numbers with ["dial out codes"](https://en.wikipedia.org/wiki/List_of_international_call_prefixes).
-The "dial out codes" are the prefixes prepended in order to call to another country.
-E.g. an international phone number `+ ...` would be called as `00 ...` from Europe and `011 ...` from the United States.
-The reason for not supporting "dial out codes" is that I don't see any use case where a user would input a phone number with a "dial out code" instead of using the `+ ...` notation.

 ## Installation